fabiosferreira/refactoring-react-web-apps/README.md

 We found 24 occurrences of this refactoring.

+#### Remove unused props

+Passing props to child components is common when developing and maintaining *React* applications.
+However, as the application evolves, some props may become unused due to changes in the component's logic or requirements.
+This refactoring remove unused props.

+> **Problem:** Unused props can clutter the codebase, making it harder to understand and maintain the component.

+> **Solution:** Eliminate unused props.

+> **Benefits:** Improved code clarity and maintenance.

+We found 24 occurrences of a refactoring that eliminates unused props.

+#### Rename prop

+This refactoring is similar to a traditional rename refactoring.
+It occurs when the name of a prop does not represent its purpose very well.
+We found seven occurrences of this refactoring.

+> **Problem:** The name of a prop does not represent its purpose very well.

+> **Solution:** Rename the prop.

+> **Benefits**: Code readability.

+We found 12 refactorings that rename components.

 #### Split Component

 This refactoring occurs when a component starts getting too large, with many responsibilities, making it hard to maintain.